Liwen1234-cyber/mybook/docs/intro.md

 ### Jupyter-notebook

+* 【2025-06-28】[GoogleCloudPlatform / vertex-ai-creative-studio](https://github.com/GoogleCloudPlatform/vertex-ai-creative-studio) - GenMedia Creative Studio is a Vertex AI generative media example user experience to highlight the use of Imagen, Veo and other generative media APIs on Google Cloud.
 * 【2025-06-26】[openvinotoolkit / openvino_notebooks](https://github.com/openvinotoolkit/openvino_notebooks) - 📚 Jupyter notebook tutorials for OpenVINO™
 * 【2025-06-25】[GoogleCloudPlatform / vertex-ai-samples](https://github.com/GoogleCloudPlatform/vertex-ai-samples) - Notebooks, code samples, sample apps, and other resources that demonstrate how to use, develop and manage machine learning and generative AI workflows using Google Cloud Vertex AI.
 * 【2025-06-25】[huggingface / notebooks](https://github.com/huggingface/notebooks) - Notebooks using the Hugging Face libraries 🤗